nevilsonani/Resume_Analyser/README.md

   streamlit run App.py
   ```
 - `Uploaded_Resumes` folder is contaning the user's uploaded resumes.
-- `Classifier.py` is the main file which is containing a KNN Algorithm.
+- `Classifier.py` is the main file which is containing a KNN Algorithm..
-- For more explanation of this project see the tutorial on Machine Learning Hub YouTube channel.
-- Admin side credentials is `machine_learning_hub` and password is `mlhub123`.

 ## Screenshots